labfamolfacmedunam/TFs_Analysis/README.md

 Automated Genomic Extraction: Interacts directly with the Ensembl REST API to retrieve precise proximal and distal promoter sequences (e.g., -2000 to +500 bp relative to the TSS) based on the provided Ensembl ID.
 Dual Motif Scanning: Dynamically fetches Position Weight Matrices (PWMs) from the complete JASPAR CORE human catalog and validates them against HOCOMOCO v11, applying strict conservation affinity thresholds (>82%).
 Epigenetic ML Filter: Mitigates the high false-positive rate of traditional PWM scanning using a Random Forest classifier.
 It evaluates the 3D chromatin accessibility and epigenetic viability of the local genomic context based on CpG dinucleotide density and GC transitions in the flanking regions.
-Systems Biology Integration: Submits the validated transcription factors to the MaayanLab Enrichr API in real-time, mapping hijacked signaling pathways (KEGG 2021 Human) and clinical/oncological disease associations (DisGeNET).
+Systems Biology Integration: Submits the validated transcription factors to the MaayanLab Enrichr API in real-time, mapping hijacked signaling pathways (KEGG 2021 Human) and clinical disease associations (DisGeNET).

 Prerequisites